 What is it?

-Non-live-streamers can use features such as controlling lights in their house, launching applications, switching voices when in a chat playing a game, play sounds using the Soundboard feature (and by the way, the Voicemod application is very good, and I've found it particularly good when I've been recording my own voice to adjust certain aspects of it), or you can do things like control Windows settings (for example, I've got a button to switch between duplicate and extended screens on my desktop PC).
+Non-live-streamers can use features such as controlling lights in their house, launching applications, switching voices when in a chat playing a game, play sounds using the Soundboard feature (and by the way, the Voicemod application is very good, and I've found it particularly good when I've been recording my voice to adjust certain aspects of it), or you can do things like control Windows settings (for example, I've got a button to switch between duplicate and extended screens on my desktop PC).

 Specifications

-When I say a low-powered device by the way, I mean it uses just under 0.3 amps and runs at 5 Volts (you can see this with my Charger Doctor which I use to measure the power consumption of a USB device).
+When I say a low-powered device, by the way, I mean it uses just under 0.3 amps and runs at 5 Volts (you can see this with my Charger Doctor, which I use to measure the power consumption of a USB device).
 This means it is rated at around 1.5 Watts - considerably lower than the 5 Watts that even USB 2.0 can provide.

 In terms of software support, the Stream Deck comes with Twitch and OBS support built-in and it's really easy to get them set up with the device to make live streaming even easier.
 I also use my Stream Deck as a form of home automation.
-Since I used Home Assistant, I can very easily configure my Stream Deck to control my lighting in my house.
+Since I used Home Assistant, I can very easily configure my Stream Deck to control the lighting in my house.

 The replaceable cable is a definite plus over the older version of the Stream Deck so I would definitely recommend the new version over the older version.